Disease Guide ·Epilepsy ·2026

 Epilepsy Coverage Basics

 Most policies cover epilepsy diagnosis and treatment if the first seizure occurs after enrollment.
 Standard 14-day illness waiting period applies.
-MRI, blood work, medications, and emergency seizure treatment are all typically covered.
-This is a condition where insurance clearly pays for itself.
+MRI, blood work, medications, and emergency seizure treatment are typically covered.
+Insurance clearly pays for itself with this condition.

 Red flag · Chronic condition